.k8s Loading last commit info...

 • If the ACME registration fails, check that the email address is valid and reachable.

-• If the webhook call fails during registration, confirm the APIService is Available.
+• If the webhook call fails during registration, confirm the corresponding APIService is Available.

 Certificate stuck in "Pending"